 Some drugs come in ampoule form ready for injection either as a liquid or sometimes as a powder to which sterile water can be added.

 Other drugs come as tablets or capsules which are then crushed or broken open and the contents mixed with water to make a solution ready for injection.
-One of the tranquilliser drugs, Temazepam is produced in a gel filled capsule which is sometimes heated by drug injectors prior to injecting the warmed up liquid.

 Other drugs, particularly heroin, amphetamine and cocaine are usually supplied as powders of varying consistencies and purities which need to be prepared for injection.